kunalchakilam/finsight/finsight-backend/README.md

-Build the initial frontend shell for the "ISQuest" project using the existing ISHack layout code already copied into this project.

-1. BEFORE making changes, inspect:
+Update the current ISQuest frontend layout to closely match the existing ISHack portal shown in the attached reference screenshot.

+IMPORTANT: The current ISQuest implementation is NOT what we want.
+It currently has a dark/charcoal gaming-style layout.
+Remove that approach for the main portal.

+1. Treat the attached ISHack screenshot as the PRIMARY visual reference for the ISQuest management portal.

+2. Inspect the copied ISHack implementation already present in:
    - src/components/layout
    - tailwind.config.js
    - App.js
-   - any layout-related CSS/components imported by them.
-   Treat the existing ISHack implementation as the reference for structure, spacing and reusable patterns.

-2. Do NOT recreate the layout from scratch and do NOT replace the existing layout architecture.
-Adapt the copied ISHack components for ISQuest.

-3. Create the initial ISQuest shell with:
-   - Left sidebar/navigation
+   Reuse/adapt the existing ISHack layout patterns instead of creating a new layout from scratch.

+3. ISQuest main portal should have the same overall structure as ISHack:
+   - Clean white/light background
+   - Narrow left navigation
+   - Yellow/amber active navigation state
-   - Top header
+   - Clean header
-   - Main content area
+   - Large content area
+   - Minimal borders/dividers
+   - Simple professional typography
-   - Footer
+   - Footer fixed/positioned consistently with ISHack

-4. Replace ISHack branding/text with ISQuest where appropriate.

-5. Sidebar should initially contain:
-   - ISQuest
+4. Sidebar should follow the ISHack style: compact, clean and minimal rather than a large dark sidebar.

+5. Use ISQuest branding in place of ISHack, but preserve the same visual language and proportions.

+6. Main navigation for now:
    - Dashboard
    - Quiz Management
    - Topics
    - Leaderboards
    - Settings

-   Keep these as navigation placeholders for now.
+7. Keep the header similar to ISHack with:
+   - Page title
+   - Small supporting text where appropriate
+   - Refresh/action area
+   - User/profile icon on the right

-6. Keep the existing ISHack footer structure and styling.
-The Innovation Station logo at the bottom-right MUST remain present and visually consistent with ISHack.
+8. Keep the ISHack footer structure and styling.
+The Innovation Station logo MUST remain at the bottom-right exactly as an important branding element.

-7. Adapt the theme to ISQuest:
+9. Use the ISHack palette for the management portal:
-   - Charcoal #323232 as the primary background
+   - White/light background
-   - Subtle charcoal gradient/transparency
-   - Neon/off-white text
+   - Dark charcoal text
-   - Amber #FFB700 for active states and important accents
+   - Yellow/amber #FFB700 for active states and key accents
-   - Clean cards, subtle borders and shadows.
+   - Subtle gray borders and muted secondary text

-8. Preserve the existing Tailwind configuration where possible.
-Only add/modify theme values that are genuinely required for ISQuest.
-Do not unnecessarily rewrite tailwind.config.js.
+10. IMPORTANT: Do NOT use the charcoal #323232 gaming theme for this management portal.
+That theme will be used later only for the separate live quiz experience.

+11. Keep the current React/Tailwind architecture and existing dependencies.
+Do not rewrite configuration unnecessarily.

-9. Update App.js only as needed to render the new ISQuest layout and a simple Dashboard placeholder.
+12. For now, only create/fix the shared ISQuest shell and a simple Dashboard placeholder.
+Do not build quiz functionality or dashboard statistics yet.

-10. Keep the code modular and continue using src/components/layout for shared layout components.

-11. DO NOT implement authentication, roles, APIs, quiz functionality, charts, question management or the gamified quiz UI yet.
+13. Make sure the result visually feels like an ISHack sibling application, not a completely new product.

-12. Do not install unnecessary dependencies or change the project configuration unnecessarily.
+14. Do not modify unrelated components or functionality.
+Ensure the project still builds successfully.

-13. Ensure the project builds/runs successfully after the changes and do not break existing reusable components.

-14. The goal of this task is ONLY to establish a clean, working ISQuest base layout that we can build on in the next tasks.